 - Is it cruel to keep betta fish in small containers?

-Many experts consider it cruel to keep betta fish in small containers.
 Betta fish require space to swim and explore, and small tanks can cause stress, poor water quality, and health issues.
 Ideally, bettas should be kept in tanks that are at least 5 gallons in size, with proper filtration and regular water changes to ensure they thrive in a healthy environment.
-Keeping them in tiny containers or bowls can lead to boredom, stress, and a shortened lifespan.